 Some people will say that there’s nothing you can do for your supply since this is a hormonally driven process.
 However, if milk isn’t being removed from the body, then the body will stop producing it.
 Research shows that mothers who nurse frequently after the baby is born to have higher milk production on days 3 and 4.

 After those first few days especially, there are quite a few things you can do to better your chances of having a good breast milk supply.
 So now is where I will be sharing things you can do to help your supply.

 Always be aware of the signs of dehydration and that your infant isn’t getting enough.
-While cluster feeding is normal and the majority of mothers will produce enough milk, there are times where a baby will nurse and not be getting enough.
-Signs of an infant not getting enough include decrease urine and stool output, sunken in eyes, lethargy, inconsolable crying, and weight loss above 10%.
+While cluster feeding is normal and the majority of mothers will produce enough milk, there are times when a baby will nurse and not be getting enough.
+Signs of an infant not getting enough include decreased urine and stool output, sunken eyes, lethargy, inconsolable crying, and weight loss above 10%.
 Always work with a lactation consultant after giving birth!
-If you don’t have access to one in person, I highly recommend Lactation Link’s online consults.

 How to Boost Milk Supply

 Barring any complications, if you want to breastfeed, do it as soon as possible.
 The sooner you can get your baby to nurse, the sooner your milk will come in.
 Latching frequently lets the body know that there is a baby ready and wanting to nurse.